datastax-labs/hunter/README.md

 ### Defining tests
 All test configurations are defined in the main configuration file.
-Currently, there are two types of tests supported: tests that publish their results to a CSV file, and tests that publish their results to a Graphite database.
+Hunter supports publishing results to a CSV file, [Graphite](https://graphiteapp.org/), and [PostgreSQL](https://www.postgresql.org/).

 Tests are defined in the `tests` section.